Who do you think you are?

 And the winning number is…

 Another example of the role of self-identification in our decision-making is the rags-to-riches lottery winner who fritters the whole thing away in record time.
-Stories of this are legion (one study says that 70% of lotter winners go bankrupt) and there’s a very good reason for it: the winners don’t self-identify as people with money.
-People who know who they are when they don’t have the proverbial pot to pot to piss in, i.e., poor, become less sure of that identity when the gold-plated piss-pot makes its unexpected appearance and unimaginable options inevitably present themselves.
+Stories of this are legion (one study says that 70% of lottery winners go bankrupt), and there’s a good reason: the winners don’t self-identify as people with money.
+People who know who they are when they don’t have the proverbial pot to pot to piss in become less sure of that identity when the gold-plated piss-pot makes its unexpected appearance and unimaginable options inevitably present themselves.

 One of many stories of gain and loss

-This story is a prime example of that and is particularly illustrative because winner and her husband displayed a great deal of self-awareness and insight into their situation.
-Back in 2004, this Hamilton woman won $10.5 million in the Super 7.
-Half of it was gone by 2007, she and her husband having spent it on a large house (which they eventually lost in 2008 because it was mortgaged, believe it or not), several fancy vehicles, all-expenses-paid trips with friends all over the place, and all sorts of memorabilia.
+This story is a prime example and is particularly illustrative because the winner and her husband displayed great self-awareness and insight into their situation.
+In 2004, this Hamilton woman won $10.5 million in the Super 7.
+Half of it was gone by 2007, she and her husband having spent it on a large house (which they eventually lost in 2008 because it was mortgaged, believe it or not), several fancy vehicles, all-expenses-paid trips with friends all over the place, and various memorabilia.

-They also gave a lot of money to family and “friends”, believing in their heart of hearts that they had an obligation to share at least some of that wealth in various ways with those less fortunate.
+They also gave a lot of money to family and “friends,” believing in their hearts that they had an obligation to share at least some of that wealth in various ways with those less fortunate.

 Eventually, all this woman had left was several hundred thousand, which she wisely (at last) placed in a trust for her children from prior relationships for when the children turn 26.
-In the meantime, she and her husband went back to living paycheque to paycheque in a rented house.
+In the meantime, she and her husband returned to living paycheque to paycheque in a rented house.

 Lessons learned

 At the point where there was very little of the $10.5 million left, the woman said, “And that was the time for the fun to stop and to just go back to life (my emphasis).”
-She added that her life had more purpose at that point than it did when she was always “shopping”.
+She added that her life had more purpose than when she was always “shopping”.
 The husband added, “I lived like this my whole life, I never was rich,” he says.
 “We grew up like this, so we’re used to it.”

 Like most people, my wife and I occasionally bounce around what we would do if we won $100K, what we would do if it were $1 million, and what we would do if we won $10 million or more.
 We always conclude that we would keep doing what we’ve always done, just more of it, because that’s who we are